Abdur-Rahman Mubarakpuri

 Abdur-Rahman Mubarakpuri (born; 1865 – 22 January 1935) was an Islamic scholar specializing in hadiths.

 Early life and education

 Mubarakpuri memorize Qur'an and studied Urdu and Farsi literature in childhood.
 Then from his father and other scholars he studied books on literature, essays and ethics in Farsi.
 He also studied for five years from Abdullah Ghazipur, president of Madrasa Chashme-e-Rahmat.
 And then studied hadith from Syed Nazeer Husain in Delhi.
-Stuideid Kutub al-Sittah and other hadith books from Husayn ibn Muhsin Al-Yamani Al-Ansari.
+He studied Kutub al-Sittah and other hadith books from Husayn ibn Muhsin Al-Yamani Al-Ansari.

 Literary works

 Sheikh Mubarakpuri has written books, including on the defense of the Sunnah of the Prophet.
 His books include: